-Still Alive at 65-This party, held the first Friday of the spring semester, welcomes the freshman students back for the second semester-a rite of passage at the Law Center.
+Thank Heaven for 1.7-This party, held the first Friday of the spring semester, welcomes the freshman students back for the second semester-a rite of passage at the Law Center.

-Assault and Flattery-A friendly roast and night of goodnatured fun where seniors roast the Law Center's favorite professors.
+Assault and Flattery-A friendly roast and night of good-natured fun where seniors roast the Law Center's favorite professors.
 Students perform skits for the faculty, staff, and fellow students.
 An LSU favorite!